benedictasherrie27/cvat/README.md

         - Create a new rule.
 Please refer to this [link](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html) if you want to write your own schedule expression.
         - Use an existing rule called `ac_manifest_trigger`, which is set to trigger the lambda every 15 minutes.

+6. Under the **Configuration** tab, click **VPC**.
+Then, click **Edit**.
+For VPC, choose `Lambda_VPC`.
+Choose `private-one` and `private-two` for the Subnets.
+Choose the default Security group for VPC.
+Click Save.
+NOTE: This setting allows the lambda to run under Elastic IPs, allowing it to access the secured EC2 instance.

 ### CVAT-taskhandling Lambda

 Aim: To (re-)create CVAT tasks with an expanded number of images.
 This is set to be done every day at 8 am AEST.